 About the Author:

-Karolina Boldt is a Coach and Writer, she has a Ninja-warrior survival record, and can often be found in the thick of deep transformational work, which made her gain quite some expertise in breakdowns and breakthroughs.
-Her current mission is all about hacking the matrix, and she can’t live without chocolate.
-You can connect with her via her website Disobey With Grace or facebook.
-Get on her email list here.
+Karolina Boldt is a Coach, Healer, and Writer.
+She has a Ninja-warrior survival record (e.g. final-stage cancer), and can often be found in the thick of deep transformational work, which made her gain quite some expertise in breakdowns and breakthroughs.
+She has a deep love for crystals and sigils, and she can’t live without chocolate.
+You can connect with her via her website Disobey With Grace or Instagram.

 featured image source